 - 1. Place in service all of Hydro's available hydroelectric generation. - 2.
 Request Newfoundland Power to maximize their hydroelectric generation. - 3.
 Make a Capacity Request of Deer Lake Power to maximize their hydroelectric generation. - 4.
 Request Non-Utility Generators to maximize their hydroelectric and wind generation. - 5.
 Maximize Holyrood thermal generation. - 6.
 Start and load standby generators, both Hydro and Newfoundland Power units, in order of increasing average energy production cost with due consideration for unit start-up time, while holding the least efficient NLH standby combustion turbine unit in reserve.
 (At this point in time it is important to notify customers taking non-firm power and energy that if they continue to take non-firm power, the energy will be charged at higher standby generation rates.) - 7.
 Request Newfoundland Power to curtail its interruptible loads (typically up to 10 MW and can take up to 2 hours to implement). - 8.
 Request Corner Brook Pulp and Paper for Capacity Assistance (20, 40 or 60 MW). - 9.
-Request Vale for Capacity Assistance (10.8 MW).
-[Agreement between Hydro and Vale has yet to be executed] - 10.
+Request Vale for Capacity Assistance (11 MW). - 10.
 Start and load the remaining NLH standby combustion turbine unit.